All Blacks power rankings: The top performers from Super Rugby Aotearoa

 1. Rieko Ioane

-Ioane has been impressive in the midfield for the most part this season doing plenty of good work on the ball.
+Ioane has been a strong presence in the midfield for the Blues this season and while his impact has been somewhat inconsistent, he remains in the top spot.

 2. Jack Goodhue